-If you’ve spent time on TikTok, Instagram, Snapchat, or even group chats, you’ve probably seen someone say, “You’re tweaking,” or “Bro is tweaking.”
+If you’ve spent time on TikTok, Instagram, Snapchat, or online forums, you’ve probably seen someone comment, “You’re tweaking,” or “Bro is tweaking.”

-In this guide, you’ll learn exactly what tweaking means in slang, where it came from, how people use it today, and when you should—or shouldn’t—use it yourself.
+Understanding the slang meaning helps you avoid misunderstandings and use the term naturally in conversations.
+In this guide, you’ll learn exactly what tweaking means, where it came from, how people use it today, and when you should be careful using it.

 What Does Tweaking Mean in Slang? – Quick Meaning